-3. This Court recognizes that emergency conditions exist throughout this District, as found by the JCUS under the CARES Act.
+- 4. This Court recognizes that emergency conditions exist throughout this District, as found by the JCUS under the CARES Act.
 This Court recognizes that it is required under Sections 15002(b)(3)(A) and (B) of the CARES Act to review the findings and authorizations made in this Order no later than ninety (90) days after its initial Order or any subsequent renewal.
-In the interest of public health and safety, this Court must continue to take precautionary measures to limit in-person appearances to the extent allowed by law, whenever possible as directed by the presiding judge in the case.
-This Court hereby renews in this Order its initial findings and authorizations from its March 30, 2020 Order, its May 29, 2020 Order, its July 30, 2020 Order, its September 1, 2020 Order, and its November 24, 2020 Order and will review these findings and authorizations under this Order no later than March 14, 2021;

-4. This Court authorizes on its own motion the use of video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, in the criminal procedures specifically enumerated in Section 15002(b)(1) of the CARES Act, to wit:
+In the interest of public health and safety, this Court or a judge presiding in a case may continue to take precautionary measures to limit in-person appearances to the extent allowed by law and as necessary in any particular case.
+This Court hereby renews in this Order its initial findings and authorizations from its March 30, 2020 Order, its May 29, 2020 Order, its July 30, 2020 Order, its September 1, 2020 Order, its November 24, 2020 Order, its December 15, 2020 Order, its March 8, 2021 Order, and its June 4, 2021 Order, and will review these findings and authorizations under this Order no later than December 2, 2021; - 5.
+This Court authorizes on its own motion the use of video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, in the criminal procedures specifically enumerated in Section 15002(b)(1) of the CARES Act, to wit: - a.

-- a.
 Detention hearings under section 3142 of title 18, United States Code; - b.
-Initial appearances under Rule 5 of the Federal Rules of Criminal Procedure; - c.
+Initial appearances under Rule 5 of the Federal Rules of Criminal

+Procedure;

+- c.
 Preliminary hearings under Rule 5.1 of the Federal Rules of Criminal Procedure; - d.
-Waivers of indictment under Rule 7(b) of the Federal Rules of Criminal Procedure;

-- e.
-Arraignments under Rule 10 of the Federal Rules of Criminal Procedure; - f.
+Waivers of indictment under Rule 7(b) of the Federal Rules of Criminal Procedure; - e.
+Arraignments under Rule 10 of the Federal Rules of Criminal Procedure;

+- f.
 Probation and supervised release revocation proceedings under Rule 32.1 of the Federal Rules of Criminal Procedure; - g.
 Pretrial release revocation proceedings under section 3148 of title 18, United States Code; - h.
-Appearances under Rule 40 of the Federal Rules of Criminal Procedure; - Misdemeanor pleas and sentencings as described in Rule 43(b)(2) of the Federal Rules of Criminal Procedure; and - j.
-Proceedings under chapter 403 of title 18, United States Code (commonly known as the "Federal Juvenile Delinquency Act"), except for contested transfer hearings and juvenile delinquency adjudication or trial proceedings;

-5. This Court finds on its own motion, under Section 15002(b)(2) of the CARES Act, that all of its felony pleas in this district under Rule 11 of the Federal Rules of Criminal Procedure and its felony sentencings under Rule 32 of the Federal Rules of Criminal Procedure cannot be conducted in person without seriously jeopardizing public health and safety, and thus the use of video teleconferencing - or telephone conferencing if video teleconferencing is not reasonably available - is permitted in such cases;

-6. Under Section 15002(b)(2)(A) of the CARES Act, any judge presiding in a particular case who authorizes the use of video teleconferencing or telephone conferencing if video teleconferencing is not reasonably available under paragraphs 5 or 6 of this Order, must find for specific reasons that the plea or sentencing in that case cannot be further delayed without serious harm to the interests of justice.
+Appearances under Rule 40 of the Federal Rules of Criminal Procedure; - i.
+Misdemeanor pleas and sentencings as described in Rule 43(b)(2) of the Federal Rules of Criminal Procedure; and - j.
+Proceedings under chapter 403 of title 18, United States Code (commonly known as the "Federal Juvenile Delinquency Act"), except for contested transfer hearings and juvenile delinquency adjudication or trial proceedings; - 6.
+This Court finds on its own motion, under Section 15002(b)(2) of the CARES Act, that in some instances felony pleas in this district under Rule 11 of the Federal Rules of Criminal Procedure and felony sentencings under Rule 32 of the Federal Rules of Criminal Procedure may not be able to be conducted in person without seriously jeopardizing public health and safety, and thus the use of video teleconferencing or telephone conferencing if video teleconferencing is not reasonably available is permitted in such cases as determined by the judge presiding in the case; - 7.
+Under Section 15002(b)(2)(A) of the CARES Act, any judge presiding in a particular case who authorizes the use of video teleconferencing or telephone conferencing if video teleconferencing is not reasonably available under paragraphs 5 or 6 of this Order, must find for specific reasons that the plea or sentencing in that case cannot be further delayed without serious harm to the interests of justice.
 Under Section 15002(b)(4) of the CARES Act, this authorization may occur only with the consent of the defendant, or the juvenile, after consultation with counsel.
 The presiding judge in the case may authorize remote means including but not limited to participation of defense counsel in the video or telephone conference to facilitate consent of the defendant;